eo-agh/eo-course/docs/assets/lectures/lecture_1.md

 ![Land Cover Example](https://raw.githubusercontent.com/eo-agh/eo-course/main/docs/assets/images/lecture1_image2.png)

-### 🔑 1.3 Essential Elements of Remote Sensing
+###  1.3 Essential Elements of Remote Sensing

 To perform remote sensing, three key components are required:

-1️⃣ **A platform** – A carrier for the sensor, such as a satellite, drone, or aircraft.
+a. **A platform** – A carrier for the sensor, such as a satellite, drone, or aircraft.
-2️⃣ **A target** – The object or area being observed (e.g., land surface, ocean, clouds).
+b. **A target** – The object or area being observed (e.g., land surface, ocean, clouds).
-3️⃣ **An instrument** – A sensor designed to detect and capture specific types of energy.
+3c. **An instrument** – A sensor designed to detect and capture specific types of energy.

 These instruments analyze different energy sources and provide insights into **environmental changes, land cover, vegetation health, and more**.

 ---

-## 2️⃣ Remote Sensing Platforms {#2-remote-sensing-platforms}
+## 2. Remote Sensing Platforms {#2-remote-sensing-platforms}

 Remote sensing platforms refer to the **carriers** that house cameras or sensors for data collection.
 These platforms can be **stationary** (e.g., cameras on tripods) or **mobile** (e.g., drones, aircraft, satellites).